-Other proud moments which may be more expected and anticipated – a piano recital, a school play, an adult with their first book, an engagement or new addition to the family.
+Other proud moments which may be more expected and anticipated – a piano recital, a school play, an adult with their first book, engagement or a new addition to the family.
 Don’t forget to take your camera!

 Inspiring moments –

 In their lives, everyone has moments that they find inspiring.
 Someone singing at a nursing home and being kind to the residents, volunteer work that otherwise goes unnoticed, a beautiful sunset or a new bird at the feeder.
 Examples of kindness, bravery, gentleness, or beauty captured in a photo become moments in time for reflection and renewed hope.

 Have you ever been stopped in your tracks by an impossibly beautiful moment?
 A winter snowfall, the ocean at sunset, a view of the mountains from an airplane, the fallen leaves in autumn or the moon (one of my favorite images).
 Incredible moments that are unexpected, unusual, and amazing are moments you’ll want to remember.
 Be ready to make photo memories of these precious moments in time.

 Hopefully, there are funny moments in your life.
 A failed Pinterest project, the blender losing its lid while making smoothies, a baby’s face when she sees her Daddy without a beard for the first time or the turkey sliding off the platter onto the floor.